Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

-introduced in equation~\eqref{Y0defneq}.
-In order to be able to apply the Banach space implicit function theorem to $F$, we would need to know that $F$ maps into $\mathcal Y_0$ and that $\mathcal Y_0$ is a Banach space.
-If we could show this, we could redefine the codomain of the map $F$ to be $\mathcal Y_0$.
-Surjectivity would then be immediate and we would be able to apply the Banach space implicit function Theorem~\ref{IFT}.
-However, the problem is that $d^* (\Omega^3_{l, \nu})$ is in general \emph{not} contained in $(d + d^*)(\Omega^3_{l, \nu})$, so the nonlinear term in~\eqref{Fdefneq} does not actually lie in $\mathcal Y_0$.
-To simplify notation, define the space
+From Lemma~\ref{linearizationlemma}, the linearization $\DF$ always maps \emph{onto} the space $\mathcal Y_0 = (d + d^*)(\Omega^3_{l, \nu})$ defined in~\eqref{Ydefneq}, which is a Banach space by Lemma~\ref{YBanachspacelemma}.
+However, to be able to apply the Banach space implicit function theorem to $F$, we would need to know that $F$ maps into $\mathcal Y_0$.
+If we could show this, we could redefine the codomain of the map $F$ to be $\mathcal Y_0$, surjectivity would then be immediate and we would be able to apply Theorem~\ref{IFT}.
+However, the problem is that we only know that $F$ maps into $\mathcal Y = d(\Omega^3_{l,\nu})+d^* (\Omega^3_{l, \nu})$, which is in general \emph{not} contained in $\mathcal{Y}_0=(d + d^*)(\Omega^3_{l, \nu})$, and thus $DF|_0$ may not surject onto a Banach space containing the image of $F$.